wtsi-hgi/wes-qc/docs/wxs-qc_development.md

 - Break complex steps into smaller substeps using command-line arguments

 ### Main Function Structure
-- Try to keep all data loading and saving (especially Hail structures) inside the main function.
+- Try to keep all data loadings and savings (especially Hail structures) inside the main function.
-- Copy existing fucntion structure for new scripts
+- Copy existing function structure for new scripts

 ### Pipeline step function design
 - Accept matrix tables as primary input/output.
-Avoid writing/reading matrixtables inside the fucntion
+Avoid writing/reading matrixtables inside the function
 - Use dictionary unpacking from parsed config for flexible argument passing
 - Convert file paths to Spark format (`file://`) only before Hail operations

 ### Toolset Organization
 - Maintain utility functions in the `wes-qc` folder
 - Create and separate modules depending on the function purpose:
-    - Data filterign/transformation
+    - Data filtering/transformation
     - Statistical Analysis
     - Visualization